wotzlaff/sklearn-optimized-lssvr/README.md

-# optimized-lssvr - A basic implementation of LS-SVR with optimized hyperparameters
+# Least Squares Support Vector Regression with optimized hyperparameters
 This is a simple implementation of the hyperparameter optimization approach proposed in [[1]](#1).

 ## Installation